Duolingo

 Duolingo, Inc. (Note: Pronunciation: /ˌdjuːoʊˈlɪŋɡoʊ/ (DEW-oh-LING-goh)) is an American educational technology company that produces learning apps and provides language certification.
-Duolingo offers courses on 42 languages, ranging from English, French, and Spanish to less commonly studied languages such as Welsh, Irish, and Navajo, and even constructed languages such as Klingon.
+Duolingo offers courses on 42 languages, ranging from English, French, and Spanish to less commonly studied languages such as Hawaiian, Māori, and Navajo, and even constructed languages such as Esperanto and Klingon.
 It also offers courses on music, math, and chess.
 The learning method incorporates gamification to motivate users with points, rewards and interactive lessons featuring spaced repetition.
 The app promotes short, daily lessons for consistent, phased practice.

 Duolingo also offers the Duolingo English Test, an online language assessment, and Duolingo ABC, a literacy app designed for children.
 The company follows a freemium model, where some content is provided for free with advertising, and users can pay for ad-free services which provide additional features.

 History

 Early history

 The idea of Duolingo was formulated in 2009 by Carnegie Mellon University professor Luis von Ahn and his Swiss-born post-graduate student Severin Hacker.
 Von Ahn had sold his second company, reCAPTCHA, to Google and, with Hacker, wanted to work on an education-related project.
 Von Ahn stated that he saw how expensive it was for people in his community in Guatemala to learn English.
 Hacker (co-founder and current CTO of Duolingo) believed that "free education will really change the world" and wanted to provide an accessible means for doing so.
 He was recognized by the National Inventors Hall of Fame for his contributions to language learning and technological development.
 The Duo mascot is a green owl because co-founder Severin Hacker hates the color green.

 The project was originally financed by von Ahn's MacArthur fellowship and a National Science Foundation grant.
 The founders considered creating Duolingo as a nonprofit organization, but von Ahn judged this model unsustainable.
 Its early revenue stream, a crowdsourced translation service, was replaced by a Duolingo English Test certification program, advertising, and subscription.